Union at Kenya's port of Mombasa calls off strike

 The strike, which was in its second day, had left loading and unloading at a standstill at the main gateway for East Africa's trade, which handles imports such as fuel for Uganda, Burundi, Rwanda, South Sudan, eastern Democratic Republic of Congo and Somalia.

-A separate strike by workers demanding better pay that had halted operations by Kenya Ferry Services was also called off after union officials and management agreed on a timeline to address their grievances.
-The stoppage had started earlier on Friday.
+Also on Friday, a separate strike by workers demanding better pay halted operations by Kenya Ferry Services.

-"We have had intense discussions with ferry management and union officials and resolved to end the strike.
-As we speak, the ferries have resumed operations," said Ali Hassan Joho, assistant transport minister and a Coast region legislator.

 "Go to your departments.
 All letters have been dispatched to the departments.
 Pick your letter and go back to work," he said.